Is your indoor cat is suffering from constipation/ diarrhea? Or your furball has become a big ball?

-- Soluble fiber: the type of fiber which can be easily soluble in water is called as soluble fiber.
+- Soluble Fiber: The type of fiber which can be easily soluble in water is called soluble fiber.
 It also allows other nutrients to get absorb easily inside the GI passage of the cat.
 The biggest benefit of soluble fiber for a diabetic cat, it slows the digestion of sugar.

--But it has one disadvantage.
-Soluble fiber cause softening of the stool of cat, which is not right in every scenario.
+But it has one disadvantage.
+Soluble fiber causes softening of the stool of the cat, which is not right in every scenario.

 Well, there are certain soluble fibers that can be fermented easily by the intestinal flora.
-Majority of the soluble fibers are fermented fibers.
+The majority of the soluble fibers are fermented fibers.
 Soluble fibers can be obtained from Psyllium, lentils, oatmeals, fruits and different vegetables.

-- Insoluble fiber: one which does not dissolve into water is called insoluble fiber.
+- Insoluble Fiber: One which does not dissolve into water is called insoluble fiber.
 It does not help to absorb nutrients from the intestinal tract.
 It causes a bit of difficulty for your cat.
 It creates large masses of poop in the intestine.
-But it aids a lot in the movement of waste product throughout the digestive tract.
+But it aids a lot in the movement of waste produced throughout the digestive tract.